Context Condensing

 compaction.preserve_recent_tokens | 25% of usable context, clamped between 2,000 and 8,000 tokens | Token budget for the verbatim recent tail |

-compaction.reserved | min(20,000, model_max_output_tokens) | Token headroom kept free for the next turn — also defines the compaction trigger point |
+compaction.reserved | min(20,000, model_max_output_tokens) | Token headroom kept free for the next turn, and a safety trigger if reached before the threshold |

 Configuration